-- 13.1 Children are not formally assessed or ability tested for Saint Christina's Nursery or Reception places, rather invited to an informal 30 minute taster within the setting.
-Admission is purely via the general criteria set out by the Governing body.
-We are proud of our non-selective policy and the fact that we accept a range of learning abilities at Saint Christina's. - 13.2 The Reception Classes each can hold 20 children, and Nursery can hold 24 subject to availability.
-Nursery children are given automatic entry into Reception.
+- 13.1 Children who wish to attend Saint Christina's Nursery or Reception places, are invited to an informal 30 minute taster within the setting.
+Admission to the EYFS is governed by the general criteria set out within the Admissions policy (available on the website). - 13.2 The Reception Classes each can hold 20-22 children, and Nursery can hold 20-21 subject to availability.
+Nursery children will normally transfer into Reception.